mihaitrof/neuronal-networks/README.md

 1) Convert the data from `data.txt` file into matrix.
 2) Compute the inverse of a matrix:
    - Compute the determinant of the matrix (Check to be != 0)
+   - Transpose the original matrix
+   - Compute matrix star
+   - Find the inverse of the original matrix